 Do you need a degree to be one of the best in any company?

-Hell no. That’s probably why Ernst and Young decided to drop the degree requirement recently.
+Hell no. That’s probably why Ernst and Young and other have made decisions in the last few years to drop the degree requirement recently.

 Then why do we require degrees?